 I was never a fan of racing games in the past only enjoying PGR before and then I really got into the Forza titles once I gave them a try.
 While I've switched between these titles and prefer the open road I can't help but appreciate the amount of detail that's present on this circuit track.
 The lighting system that's mixed with the variety of smaller background additions created the perfect racing atmosphere aside from the tree comment.
 There really isn't anything that can compete to the level that Forza Motorsport 6 provides as it's the ultimate racing game.
 The amount of detail; the cars, the tracks and the realism is matched by none of the genre.
 It truly is the definitely racing title that all others in the history of racing games have been geared towards.

-Review Done on Forza Motorsport 6 for Xbox One
+Forza Motorsport 6 Review for Xbox One

 Review Code Provided by Microsoft